kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ ',' expected - start: 2562, end: 2565
 ✖ Expected a `;` - start: 2562, end: 2565
 ✖ Expected a `;` - start: 2565, end: 2566
+✖ The parser expected to find a '}' to match the '{' token here - start: 2565, end: 2566
 ✖ Declaration or statement expected - start: 2565, end: 2566
 ✖ Declaration or statement expected - start: 2566, end: 2568
 ✖ Declaration or statement expected - start: 2574, end: 2575